terasolunaorg/terasoluna-gfw-web-multi-blank/README.md

 ### multi blank project with MyBatis2

-To create multi blank project with JPA (Spring Data JPA)
+To create multi blank project with MyBatis2

 #### for CommandPrompt
 ```